karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 There's a great list of resources, libraries and software on [Jakub Tomšů's Awesome Odin page](https://github.com/jakubtomsu/awesome-odin)

+If you're looking for reference material, then have a look at the [overview](https://odin-lang.org/docs/overview/) and also [demo.odin](https://github.com/odin-lang/Odin/blob/master/examples/demo/demo.odin).
+This article, the overview and demo.odin each have unique things that the others don't cover.

 ## Thanks for reading!

 If you liked this article and want to support me, then you can [become a patron](https://www.patreon.com/karl_zylinski).